alexirpan/alexirpan.github.io/_posts/2015-08-20-simulating-a-biased-coin-with-a-fair-one.markdown

 For $$p$$ with infinitely long binary expansions, we must have an infinitely deep computation tree.
-If the tree had finite depth $$d$$, any leaf node weight would be a multiple of $$2^{-d}$$, and the sum of success node weights would be a finitely long decimal.
+If the tree had finite depth $$d$$, any leaf node weight would be a multiple of $$2^{-d}$$, and the sum of success node weights would have at most $$d$$ decimal places.

 Thus, the computation tree must be infinitely deep.
 To be infinitely deep, every level of the tree (except the root) must have at least 2 nodes.
 Thus, a lower